anyscale/templates/templates/e2e-dspy-workflow/README.md

     Program output label: card_payment_fee_charged

-Now let's try optimizing the program with the finetuned model

-Now we know how well the base pipeline performs, let's run prompt optimization on the pipeline in order to juice up the performance.
+We are going to be doing prompt optimization using DSPy's `BootstrapFewShotWithRandomSearch (BFRS)` function.

+BFRS will:
+- Collect a set of chains of thought from the oracle
+- Use these examples that lead to a correct prediction to "bootstrap" the program
+- See which set of examples lead to the most correct predictions across your evaluation metric
+- Continue this process for a set number of iterations, using the best performing programs to bootstrap the next iteration
+- Return the best program

 Let's go over what the hyperparameters mean:
-- max_bootstrapped_demos: DSPy will "bootstrap" the program by collecting examples at each step that are successful and reusing those in the pipeline.
+- **max_bootstrapped_demos**: DSPy will "bootstrap" the program by collecting examples at each step that are successful and reusing those in the pipeline.
 This means that it will automatically collect and add chains of thought to the pipeline.
-- max_labeled_demos: DSPy will also insert some labeled demonstrations from the training set.
-These would be unmodified examples from the training set that are just using the gold answer.
+- **max_labeled_demos**: DSPy will also insert some labeled demonstrations from the training set.
+These would be unmodified examples from the training set that are just using the given answer.
-- num_candidate_programs: This is the number of candidate programs that the optimizer will generate.
+- **num_candidate_programs**: This is the number of candidate programs that the optimizer will generate.
 The actual number of programs that are created is this plus three, as DSPy will also try a program with no examples, a program with just the labeled demonstrations, and a bootstrapped program with the first few examples.
-- optimizer_num_train and optimizer_num_val: These are the number of examples that the optimizer will use for training and validation.
-Note that we will be taking the all of these examples from our synthetic devset.

 ```python